OsmarCLFilho/AMADA/docs/index.rst

 `visualizacao_e2_g2.py` is responsible for generating word clouds for questions 1, 2 and 4 of the second question group.
 Output is placed into `visualizacao_e2_g2_out.py/`.

-.. _Basis:
+.. _Results:

-Basis
+Results
 -------

-The basis, located in the *basis* folder, are datasets and csv created by the extraction scripts.
+The results, located in the *results* folder, are datasets and csv created by the extraction scripts.
 These files contain the data over which the analysis scripts draw answers from.

 spot_data.csv
 *************